Vico Zeljković

-Vico Zeljković (Вицо Зељковић; born 12 November 1988) is a Bosnian businessman and football executive who is the current president of the Football Association of Bosnia and Herzegovina.
-He previously served as president of the Football Association of Republika Srpska.
+Vico Zeljković (Вицо Зељковић; born 12 November 1988) is a Bosnian businessman and football executive serving as president of the Football Association of Bosnia and Herzegovina since March 2021.
+He is also president of the Football Association of Republika Srpska.

-Zeljković was also president of Borac Banja Luka and worked as a board executive in the Bosnian FA.
+Zeljković was previously president of FK Borac Banja Luka and worked as a board executive in the Bosnian FA as well.

 Career

 From 19 June 2018 until 6 August 2020, Zeljković was president of Bosnian Premier League club Borac Banja Luka.
-He served as president of the Football Association of Republika Srpska from 24 January 2020 until 16 March 2021.
+He has served as president of the Football Association of Republika Srpska since 24 January 2020.

 On 16 March 2021, Zeljković became the new president of the Football Association of Bosnia and Herzegovina.
 Before becoming president, he was a board executive in the Bosnian FA.
+Zeljković was re-elected to another four-year term as president of the Bosnian FA in April 2025.

 Personal life

-Zeljković is the nephew of Bosnian Serb politician Milorad Dodik.
+Zeljković is the nephew of prominent Bosnian Serb politician Milorad Dodik.

+Controversies

+In 2016, Zeljković made a Facebook post stating, "We don't need the title because Bosnia is not our country!
+Republika Srpska!
+Go, Borac!"